AkashSingh2397/Polling_API_repo/README.md

 Task: Need to create an API where anyone can create questions with options and also add votes to it

 ---
-# hosted link is redirecting to readme file; here i have explained everything that is neede to run the project over postman; now you have to follow the following steps over postman.
+## hosted link is redirecting to readme file; here i have explained everything that is needed to run the project over postman; now you have to follow the following steps over postman.

 ## Features
 - Create a question